sunnyvale-academy/SNY.OSS.DCK.01.01.00/labs/05-Bind_mounts/README.md

 -rw-r--r-- 1 vagrant vagrant 428 Oct 26 13:06 Main.class
 ```

-## Creating a container to run the byte code
+## Create a container to run the byte code

 We can also run the Java class using the same image, but with a different container